GoogleCloudPlatform/database-assessment/README.md

 	If you want to import various Optimus Prime file collections (From various databases) that are stored under the same directory being used for -fileslocation.
 Then, you can add to your command two additional flags (-fromdataframe -consolidatedataframes) and pass only "" to -collectionid.
 See example below:

 	python optimusprime.py -dataset newdatasetORexistingdataset -collectionid "" -fileslocation /<work-directory>/oracle-database-assessment-output -projectname my-awesome-gcp-project -fromdataframe -consolidatedataframes

+	If you want to import only specific db version or sql version from Optimus Prime file collections hat are stored under the same directory being used for -fileslocation.

+    python optimusprime.py -dataset newdatasetORexistingdataset -collectionid "" -fileslocation /<work-directory>/oracle-database-assessment-output -projectname my-awesome-gcp-project -fromdataframe -consolidatedataframes -filterbydbversion 111 -filterbysqlversion 2.0.3

 ```

 *  `-dataset`: is the name of the dataset in Google Big Query.
 It is created if it does not exists.
 If it does already nothing to do then.